DuartBreedt/EduanBreedtBlog/content/blog/what-else-can-physiotherapy-do.md

 and place as a social agent and shape an identity as young, old, sick disabled, and so on.

-Deleuze and Guatarri called the body that emerges from this confluence of relations the body-without-organs, in contrast to the biological body the-body-with-organs.
+Deleuze and Guatarri called the body that emerges from this confluence of relations the body-without-organs, in contrast to the biological body the-body-with-organs[^4].
 For Deleuze and Guattari, the physical biological body (body-with-organs) is not the important body.
-The body-with-organs is the result of powerful forces emanating from biomedicine and medicalization; clinicians turn bodies into patients and their experiences of disease into case histories.
+The body-with-organs is the result of powerful forces emanating from biomedicine and medicalization; clinicians turn bodies into patients and their experiences of disease into case histories[^5].
 Deleuze and Guattari are interested in the myriad of physical, psychological, emotional and cultural relations formed from birth.
 The gendering of a child, the school they attend, the metaphors about the body they are exposed to, their parents' relationship to pain and injury, the routines of work all create the relations that shape the-body-without-organs.
 These various relations to other bodies (bodies referring to